dlt-hub/verified-sources/sources/sql_database/README.md

 ```

 ### **connectorx** backend
 [connectorx](https://sfu-db.github.io/connector-x/intro.html) backend completely skips **sqlalchemy** when reading table rows, in favor of doing that in rust.
-This is claimed to be significantly faster than what the other backends do (but see next chapter).
+This is claimed to be significantly faster than any other method (confirmed only on postgres - see next chapter).
 With the default settings it will emit **pyarrow** tables, but you can configure it via **backend_kwargs**.

 There are certain limitations when using this backend:
 * it will ignore `chunk_size`. **connectorx** cannot yield data in batches.
 * in many cases it requires a connection string that differs from **sqlalchemy** connection string.
 Use `conn` argument in **backend_kwargs** to set it up.
 * it will convert **decimals** to **doubles** so you'll will loose precision.
+* nullability of the columns is ignored (always true)
 * it uses different database type mappings for each database type. [check here for more details](https://sfu-db.github.io/connector-x/databases.html)
 * JSON fields (at least those coming from postgres) are double wrapped in strings.
 Here's a transform to be added with `add_map` that will unwrap it: